shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Add credentials' button.](Images/add-creds1.png)

-22. Specify the following details on the **Add credentails** blade for the Hyper-V host/cluster that the appliance will use to discover VMs and select **Save**.
+22. Specify the following details on the **Add credentials** blade for the Hyper-V host/cluster that the appliance will use to discover VMs and select **Save**.

       1. Friendly name : Enter **hostlogin**
       2. Username: <inject key="SmartHotelHost Admin Username" />